Witness Post: Roy Pittman

 Coach Chiles continued, “My most memorable experience with Roy Pittman was when all of the wrestlers went to the classroom for a talk.
 Coach talked about many of the other wrestler’s performance.
 He came over to me and said that I was awesome, and that I didn’t take any prisoners.
 He believed in me, and that made me feel real good.”

 Pittman says he has coached four world age-group champions, four Olympians, about 70 state champions and many Olympic team alternates, who have served stints with the U.S. national team.
 At the same time, he always makes room in his schedule for children as young as three.
 “If they can get the muscle memory as kids, imagine how great they can be at 23!”

 At the end of every practice Pittman walks over to the benches and talks to the parents, as they arrive to retrieve their wrestlers.
 He cultivates a solid relationship with the parents and they trust him with their precious children during practice and on tournaments over the weekends.
 Pittman says, “Strong parents with strong values have made me the man I am today.
 We are all here to pass it on.”

 Coach Pittman retired from Portland Parks and Recreation in 1999.
 When one of the parents asked what Coach Pittman wanted to do after he retired, he replied, “I would like to consult coaches in other sports that deal with motivating kids.”
 And above all, “I want to be remembered as a person who gives to all people at all times.”
 He has not stopped coaching and he gives to all who show up for practice at every chance he can.

 Coach Pittman is a “Gold” level certified wrestling coach, one of only 12 such coaches to have reached that level of excellence in the United States.
 He estimates that 80,000 wrestlers have come through his programs.
-He has been building character in the youth of Portland for 49 years.
+He has patiently been building character in the youth wrestlers of Portland for a half century.